ComfortWorks/example-auth-test-django/HANDOVER.md

-# Handover: Adapting `zitadel/example-auth-django` for Keycloak / Authentik on Dokploy
+# Handover: Adapting `zitadel/example-auth-django` for Keycloak / Authentik / ZITADEL on Dokploy

 **Purpose of this document.** This is a complete context transfer for resuming work in a fresh session.
 It captures the goal, every change made, every problem